Ananthavijay/Cyber-Sandbox/README.md

 # PS-1
-A simple vulnerable machine created as a project for Ethical Hacking course

 A PS-1 themed vulnerable machine

-Anyway this machine would be good for beginners to understand and perform some techniques like portforwarding, portknocking etc...
+This machine would be good for beginners to understand and perform some techniques like portforwarding, portknocking etc...

 Google drive link to ova file - https://drive.google.com/file/d/1Dg9j_uUa2UoO11Ewtq6w1D_4mTepTlKL/view?usp=sharing